matys1/lab1-web/book-notes/part-5.md

 - See an example of preventing a form submission l24-mdn-events-5.html.
 In the example, a very simple check (an `if` statement) is inside the handler for the `submit` event (the `submit` event is fired on a form when it is submitted) that tests whether either of the text fields are empty.
 If they are, we call the `preventDefault()` function on the event object — which stops the form submission — and then displays an error message.
 If they are not empty, the form is submitted.

 CONTINUE FROM https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling_and_capture.
-ABOVE IS DONE. (optional: create a post using jsfiddle or something about the 1s success message in l24-mdn-events-5.html).
+ABOVE IS DONE.

 ---